cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

     ```

-2. Ensure that a '.env' file is defined in the root WordPress directory.
+2. Ensure that a '.env' file is defined in the root directory.

-3. Clone the repo in the wp-content/themes directory:
+3. Clone the repo (or a specific branch) in directory:
     ```
     git clone https://github.com/cp3402-students/project-2025-tr1-jcua-team1.git
     ```